Muirfield/GrabBag/README.md

   associated to a player.
 * players: Shows what players are on-line<br/>
   usage: **players**
+* plenty: When in survival, make sure that a player never runs out of items<br/>
+  usage: **plenty**

+  When **plenty** is on, the player will not run out of items.
+Whenever the current block being placed is about to run out, you are given new blocks of the same type automatically.
 * pluginmgr: manage plugins<br/>
   usage: **pluginmgr** _&lt;subcmd&gt;_ _&lt;plugin&gt;_